perarnborg/se-org-no/README.md

 isValidOrgNo('foo')
 //=> false

-// By default personnummer (SSN) are accepted if they are for a user that is older than 18 years
+// By default personnummer (SSN) are accepted if they are for a user that is 16 years or older
 // This is for organizations of type enskild firma isValidOrgNo('8101013608')
 //=> true